box/box-ios-sdk/docs/usage/metadata.md

 To retrieve the collection of available metadata templates in a particular scope, call [`client.metadata.listEnterpriseTemplates(scope:marker:limit:)`][list-templates] with the scope.
-This method will return an iterator object in the completion that you can use to retrieve metadata templates.
+This method will return an iterator object in the completion, which is used to retrieve metadata templates.

 ```swift
 client.metadata.listEnterpriseTemplates(scope: "enterprise") { results in